adfinis/ansible-guide/doc/getting_started.rst

 socket file to connect to the hosts, and ansible don't need a login with public keys or passwords anymore.

-**Important:** please don't add the ``ansible.cfg`` to the git repository.
-Not everybody use a ssh controlmaster and not everybody use the same directory for the controlmaster sockets!

 Run Ansible
 ===========